A rapid numerical method for the Mullins-Sekerka flow with application to contact angle problems: Numerical examples

 \subsection{Coalescence of particles}

-Setting initial datum as two ovals and putting them closely, we can observe coalescence of particles as shown in Figure 8 \cite{Bates1995ANS}.
+Setting the initial datum as two ovals and placing them closely, we can observe the coalescence of particles as shown in Figure 8 \cite{Bates1995ANS}.
 This type of phenomenon was rigorously formulated by R\"{o}ger \cite{Rger2005ExistenceOW} with the aid of the notion of varifolds.
-He was successful to establish the existence of a weak solution of the Mullins-Sekerka problem without the assumption that the loss of area never happens.
+He was successful to establish the existence of a weak solution to the Mullins-Sekerka problem without the assumption that the loss of area never happens.
 However, there is no uniqueness result of the weak solution.
-In this experiment, we check the distance between collocation points of the ovals step by step.
-If the distance becomes lower than a prescribed value, then we remove the collocation points and its neighbor collocation points from the ovals.
-Secondly, we artificially connect the ovals and regard them as one polygon.
-Each oval has $42$ collocation points, that is $N = 42*2 = 84$.
+In this experiment, we check the distance between the collocation points of the ovals step-by-step.
+If the distance becomes lower than a prescribed value, then we remove the collocation points and their neighboring collocation points from the ovals.
+Second, we artificially connect the ovals and regard them as one polygon.
+Each oval has $42$ collocation points, that is, $N = 42*2 = 84$.
 For the numerical result, see Figure \ref{fig:oval}.